 Cerebral Palsy and Movement Disorders clinic provides an integrated multidisciplinary approach to a variety of disorders including spasticity, athetoid conditions, gait abnormalities and rare muscle disorders.
 The team approach includes nonoperative and operative management.
 Nonoperative management includes a variety of therapies, orthotics and medical management such as botox chemodenervation and baclofen oral medication.
 Operative approaches include spine, hip, muscle transfers, muscle lengthenings and minimally invasive approaches to contractures.
 The key to success in this clinic is the long term commitment of our team to the whole child and emphasis on maximizing function and improving quality of life.

 The Sports Medicine Clinic at Pediatric Orthopaedic Associates provides athletes of all ages expert care in the management, rehabilitation, and prevention of sports injuries.
 Our specialists have the advanced training in pediatrics and sports medicine paramount to understanding the unique aspects of sports-related injuries in children and adolescents.
-Conditions treated include: fractures, cartilage and growth plate injuries, sprains, strains, ligament injuries, apophysitis (Osgood-Schlatter), tendonitis, stress fractures, concussions and overuse injuries such as little league elbow/shoulder.
+Conditions treated include: fractures, ACL tears in patients with open growth plates, osteochondritis dissecans, shoulder dislocations, cartilage and growth plate injuries, sprains, strains, ligament injuries, apophysitis (Osgood-Schlatter), tendonitis, stress fractures, concussions and overuse injuries such as little league elbow/shoulder.
 Our primary goal is to treat each patient individually to facilitate the safest and quickest recovery and return to sports.